Synthetic vs. Real Training Data for Visual Navigation: Related work

 \section{Related work}

-\textbf{Learning from real-world data.} The main challenges for learning navigation from real-world demonstrations are related to generalization across different unseen environments and embodiments.
-Most works approach the problem with methods based on goal-conditioned imitation learning~\citep{codevilla_end--end_2018}. \citet{kahn_badgr_2021} train a navigation model in one of the first works to demonstrate generalization to novel environments.
+\textbf{Learning from real-world data.} Most works formulate learning navigation from real-world demonstrations as a goal-conditioned imitation learning~\citep{codevilla_end--end_2018} problem.
+The main challenges are related to generalization across unseen environments and embodiments. \citet{kahn_badgr_2021} train a navigation model in one of the first works to demonstrate generalization to novel environments.
 Shah~\etal~\citep{shahGNMGeneralNavigation2023, shahViNTLargeScaleMultiTask2023, sridhar_nomad_2024} achieve generalization across robot platforms by training topological navigation models with data collected from multiple different robots. \citet{suomela_placenav_2024} improve upon this line of work by reducing the dependency on robot-originated training data through the use of place recognition models~\citep{masone_survey_2021}.
-We build on the architectures proposed by~\citet{shahViNTLargeScaleMultiTask2023} and~\citet{suomela_placenav_2024}, but find that these methods are not well-suited for sim2real transfer.
-To overcome this limitation, we introduce key architectural modifications that are critical for improving sim2real generalization.
+We build on these prior architectures, but introduce improvements that we find critical for sim2real generalization.